Spaying & Neutering

 Roundworms are the most common intestinal parasites of pets and the most likely to be transmitted to humans.
 As a pet owner, you never really ever see them because they live inside of your pet and they shed a large numbers of invisible eggs, this is why regular stool testing is important for every pet.
 Humans can accidentally ingest infective worm eggs that have been passed through the pet’s feces and left in the environment.
 The eggs hatch in the human’s intestinal tract, and immature worms can travel to various tissues in the body, including the eyes and brain, potentially causing serious infections.
 The North Yonge Veterinary Hospital offers you guidance, education and support on roundworms and how they can be prevented or cured.

-Most of our diets are the same cost or less than pet store diets.
-Sure, you may find a lower cost bag of food, but if it’s less digestible and you go through more of it, then you aren’t saving any money that way.
+The premium diets that we carry and recommend are competitively priced Sure, you may find a lower cost bag of food, but if it’s less digestible and you go through more of it, then you aren’t saving any money that way.

 There is no nutritional research to support a grain-free diet and foods that have grains are just as digestible as grain-free foods.
 The term grain-free is misleading, as all grain-free foods containing carbohydrates from other sources, such as sweet potato, has more carbohydrates than corn.